Rico MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns current toolkit state including installed MCPs, connection status, and catalog tool counts, distinguishing it from sibling tools that perform different operations.
+The description clearly states the tool returns the current toolkit state including installed MCPs, connection status, and catalog tool counts.
+This is specific and distinguishes it from sibling tools which are operational or finance-related.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.